Ruth Cracknell: Personal life and memoirs

-Cracknell married Eric Phillips on 25 June 1957 and they had three children, Anna, Jane and Jonathan.
-Unlike many women of the time, she did not retire, but continued to act.
-Pictures of her wedding and she and her son can be seen in the opening credits of Mother and Son.
+Cracknell married Eric Phillips in 1957 and they had three children.
+Phillips was an engineer.

-In 1997 Cracknell published her autobiography, A Biased Memoir, which was a best seller in Australia.
-In 2000 she published her memoir, Journey from Venice, which related how she and her husband, Eric Phillips, were visiting Venice when he had a paralysing stroke; she did not speak a word of Italian but she had to organise medical treatment for him and have him returned to Australia in the face of significant obstacles.
+In 1997 Cracknell published her autobiography, A Biased Memoir, which was a bestseller in Australia.
+In 2000 she published her memoir, Journey from Venice, which related how she and her husband, Eric Phillips, were visiting Venice when he had a paralysing stroke.
+She did not speak a word of Italian but she had to organise medical treatment for him and have him returned to Australia in the face of significant obstacles.
 He later died in a Sydney hospital.

-Cracknell died of a respiratory illness in a Sydney nursing home on 13 May 2002, aged 76, shortly after a visit from her children.
-Paul McDermott's film The Scree, which was released in 2004, featured Cracknell's narration.
+Cracknell died of a respiratory illness in a Sydney nursing home on 13 May 2002, aged 76.
+Her children had visited her a short time before.

 Honours and awards

-In 1980, Cracknell was appointed a Member of the Order of Australia (AM).
+In the 1980 Australia Day Honours, Cracknell was appointed a Member of the Order of Australia (AM), "in recognition of service to the performing arts".

+She received honorary doctorates from the University of Sydney (1985) and the Queensland University of Technology (1995).

+In 1995, Cracknell received a lifetime achievement award at the Glugs Theatrical Awards in Sydney.

 In 1998, the National Trust of Australia named her one of "100 National Living Treasures".

-Cracknell received honorary doctorates from the University of Sydney. and the Queensland University of Technology.